lsirm12pl: An R package for latent space item response modeling: Standard LSIRM: 1PL LSIRM For Dichotomous Data

-If desirable, the interaction map can be rotated similar to factor analysis to improve the interpretability of the coordinates of the map.
-The package offers oblimin rotation \citep{Jennrich2002} using the R \pkg{GPArotation} package \citep{Bernaards2005}.
-Figure \ref{fig:1pl_latent_map}(b) is the rotated version of the original map shown in Figure \ref{fig:1pl_latent_map}(a).
-In this example, the original and rotated maps are similar in terms of the item configuration.
-This is because the items are placed close to the two coordinates in the original map already.
+If desired, one can rotate the interaction map to improve the interpretability of the coordinates of the map with \code{rotation=TRUE}.
+The \CRANpkg{lsirm12pl} package offers the oblimin rotation \citep{Jennrich2002} using the \CRANpkg{GPArotation} package in R \citep{Bernaards2005}.
+Figure \ref{fig:1pl_latent_mapb} (top left) shows the rotated version of the original map shown in Figure \ref{fig:1pl_latent_mapa} (top right).
+In this example, the original and rotated maps appear pretty similar, although on the right there seems to be slight clockwise rotation compared to the one on the left; after rotation, the x- and y- coordinates may be interpreted based on the items that are closely placed to the respective coordinates.